glenzli/paperjs-offset/README.md

 ```

 ## Preview
 There are some cases that the library may return weird result or failed silently, please let me noticed in the project issues.
-And in some cases the library will yeild an ok result than a perfect one.
+And in some cases the library will yield an ok result than a perfect one.
 Currently the library should give good results for closed shapes, but may fail in some open curve cases, I'm still working on it.
 ![Preview](/public/preview.jpg)

 You can use open demo folder for simple cases demonstration.